Helping Alabama patients harmed by Dupixent (dupilumab) pursue justice and compensation

 At Fob James Law Firm, our Birmingham-based mass tort lawyers help clients across Alabama hold the manufacturers (Sanofi & Regeneron Pharmaceuticals) accountable for injuries caused by dangerous drugs.

 Our attorneys have years of experience representing victims in pharmaceutical lawsuits, defective drug litigation, and mass tort claims.
+We currenly represent over 1000 clients in 48 states.
 We fight to recover full compensation for medical bills, lost income, pain and suffering, and more.

 Dupixent (dupilumab) is an injectable biologic drug approved by the U.S. Food & Drug Administration (FDA) to treat conditions such as: